YoussefElgharieb/LangfordsProblem/README.md

 # The Helsinki Puzzle

 ## Project Description
-Given a square grid of size N, where the horizontal rows are numbered 1 to N from top to bottom and the vertical columns are numbered 1 to N from left to right.
+A prolog program, given a square grid of size N, where the horizontal rows are numbered 1 to N from top to bottom and the vertical columns are numbered 1 to N from left to right.
 You must place a number in each cell of the N by N grid such that all the following constraints are satisfied.
 1 Each row is unique.
 2 Each row is exactly equal to one of the columns, however, it must not be the column with the same index as the row.
 3 If X is the largest number you place in the grid, then you must also place 1; 2; :::;X 􀀀1,